About the Program

 All Manresa seminars, whatever the topic, assist students in developing their skills of close, critical, thoughtful, and imaginative reading; precise, effective, and graceful writing; confident and effective speaking (and skill in argument in both writing and speaking); critical thinking, including logical inference, hypothesis testing, and evaluation of evidence; and habits of self-reflection and contemplation.
 Gabelli School of Business students choosing to live in Loyola Hall will enroll together in the Ground Floor, a course giving new Gabelli students an introduction to business and the business disciplines, or in select sections of Fordham College at Rose Hill seminars.
 Students will develop skills and gain exposure to experiences leading them to success as they continue to pursue their studies.

-Professor Robert Parmach, Freshman Dean of FCRH, is the Faculty Director of the Manresa Scholars Program.
-If you have any questions about the Program, please contact him at firstname.lastname@example.org.
+Dr. Rachel A. Annunziato, Associate Dean of FCRH, is the Interim Faculty Director of the Manresa Scholars Program.
+If you have any questions about the Program, please contact her at firstname.lastname@example.org.

 It takes a special type of relentless perseverance to thrive in Manresa: a meticulous work ethic paired with an unslakable sense of curiosity.